danielpcampagna/4git/README.md

 ## Development setup

-For contribuite with project, we offer some tools to help you.
+To contribute to the project, we offer some tools:

-1. For create a new command:
+1. creating a new command:

 You just need to add a file in `commands/` folder git pattern `4git-[newcommand]`.
 For now, you will need type all commands in [shell script](https://en.wikipedia.org/wiki/Shell_script).

-2. For test your commands:
+2. testing your commands:

 You can use the `experiments/`, which correspond to possible contexts of Git repositories.